 Inspire some friendly competition with a cubicle decorating contest, but rather than individuals competing for a prize, pit department against department for the ultimate team building exercise.
 Have a client or vendor be the judge, and take the winning team out to lunch.

 Cover the conference room table in newspaper and host an afternoon of pumpkin decorating.
 All you need are pumpkin paints or carving sets, and a Halloween playlist to get everyone in the spirit.
 Ask colleagues to sign up in advance, so you know how many pumpkins to provide.

 Encourage your team to wear costumes to work, and hold a vote for the best dressed.
 Offer multiple award categories, such as scariest, funniest and most creative, and don’t forget the prizes.
 Gift cards to local lunch spots or coffee shops are a great way to reward winners.

 Host a potluck monster mash or order pizzas and finger food.
 Just don’t forget the Halloween music, decorations and games.
-Try bobbing for apples, pumpkin bowling and the mummy wrap game, or simply guess how many candy corns are in the jar.
-Murder Mystery games are all the rage these day, too.
+Try pumpkin bowling and the mummy wrap game, or simply guess how many candy corns are in the jar.
+Murder Mystery games are all the rage these days, too.